We deny it’s a thing

 But it’s very strong as it is.
 Here, [demonstrating] it’s even stronger.
 Although it’s so strong in this direction, you can get a very strong man to hold his arm like that.
 Try and push it back, you haven’t a hope in hell.
 You just take your little finger.
 He can’t keep still.
 Enormously strong here, very weak here.
 They explain that we specialise in certain things.
 We get enormously strong in a particular direction with a particular thing and we become that thing.

-This has the form.
-The pointing finger.
+This has the form – the pointing finger.
 I’m an accuser.
 In India, sometimes a man is sitting meditating, an atmosphere of holiness comes from him.
 People gather around.
 Finally, he comes out of meditation.
 He sees them, but doesn’t say anything.
-Then, he walks away.
+[He just holds up one finger], then, he walks away.

 When that meets that, we freeze and we become these things.
 And in any skill or in life, we can become a thing.
-We lose the capacity to adopt flexibly to thread a needle, you can’t thread a needle if you’ve got a fist.
-To write.
+We lose the capacity to adopt flexibly to thread a needle, you can’t thread a needle if you’ve got a fist, or to write.
 In the vocabulary of some of the arts, this is called the ‘bull’s horns’.
 You develop a particular faculty like a bull and with these you can gore anything.
 But they are an awful nuisance if you want to get into a car.
-You become a bull with your skill, very formidable.
-Triumphant.
+You become a bull with your skill – very formidable, triumphant.
 But all you can do is charge and gore.